-Retail business makeover in Manhattan of a small framing shop and gallery with tips how to improve your business.
+Retail business makeover in Manhattan of a small framing shop and gallery with tips on improving your business.
 Peter McCaffrey is a New York City artist who has owned Mascot Studio, a store where he has performed custom framing for nearly thirty years.

-A reinvention of a family business completed in the first quarter of 2013.
-Discover this 3-part blog featuring Black Horse Farms which includes great lessons on how to attract customers to your store and get them to return.
+A reinvention of a family business was completed in the first quarter of 2013.
+Discover this 3-part blog featuring Black Horse Farms, which includes great lessons on attracting customers to your store and getting them to return.

-Location a problem?
+Is location a problem?
 This case study spotlights the results of creatively leveraging your retail location.
-So many times the thing that can most attract a customer - or make them drive right on by - is the exterior of your store.
+So many times, the thing that can most attract a customer - or make them drive right on by - is the exterior of your store.